monadli/ftl/README.md

 ```
 is equivalent to `sin(pi:3.14159, e:2.71828)`.

-The computation of an expession in FTL is the process of applying the above rules to each tuple element when the value tuple from prededing functional tuple is applied.
+The computation of an expression in FTL is the process of applying the above rules to each tuple element when the value tuple from preceding functional tuple is applied.

 Lastly but most importantly: a functional tuple can only see its immediate value tuple, not any other tuples beyond.
-Because of this, each tuple in an expression is ultimately a lamba expession.
+Because of this, each tuple in an expression is ultimately a lambda expression.

 ## Functions
 Any explicit function declaration has the following form: